irishdan/NotificationBundle/README.md

 It's also possible to create [custom channels]() or [alter an existing channel's behavior]()

-### Step 4: Database, Pusher, Nexmo, and Slack channels have addition steps.
+### Step 4: Database, Pusher, Nexmo, and Slack channels have additional steps.

 Some channels require additional steps